 I also love ice skating and even took some lessons in figure skating before the pandemic.

-Karolina is a trainee trade mark attorney and a member of our trade mark team.
-Her core interest is in comparative trade mark practices, having studied trade mark law across multiple jurisdictions.
-Karolina's special interest is pro bono work, having completed an internship at the National Pro Bono Centre in London.
-She graduated with an LLB Law with Another Legal System (Singapore) degree, from University College London.
+Karolina is a trade mark attorney and a member of our trade mark team.
+Karolina's special interest include contentious proceedings, involving trade mark, copyright and design matters.
+She graduated with LLM in Intellectual Property Law and LLB Law with Another Legal System (Singapore) degrees from University College London.
 This included a year placement at the National University of Singapore, where she studied Singaporean law.
-She also has a LLM in Intellectual Property Law, from University College London.

 Our IP specialists work at all stage of the IP life cycle and provide strategic advice about patent, trade mark and registered designs, as well as any IP-related disputes and legal and commercial requirements.